 What to See at the British Museum: The Top Highlights

 Ground floor, Room 4, Upper floor 61-64

-The Egyptian Galleries of the British Museum have much to offer, with the ground floor being full of large monuments.
-The first, and probably the most popular, item is the Rosetta Stone.
+The Egyptian Galleries have much to offer from Ancient Egypt, with the ground floor being full of large monuments.
+The first and probably the most famous object is the Rosetta Stone.
 Make sure you get close to the glass case so you can examine the fascinating details of three identical scripts in two languages.

-Not far from the Rosetta Stone is a huge statue of Rameses II, which gives us an idea of what the pharaoh looked like.
+Not far from the Rosetta Stone is a monumental statue of Rameses II, which gives us an idea of what the pharaoh looked like.
 It also gives us an insight into his ego.
-Rameses II was known to erect statues of himself all over his land, just to remind everyone who was in charge!
+Rameses II was known to erect statues of himself all over his land, just to remind the ancient Egyptian civilization who was in charge!